St. John's Episcopal Church (Keokuk, Iowa): History

 St. John's Church was begun by the Rt.
 Rev. Jackson Kemper, Missionary Bishop of the Northwest, on April 20, 1850.
 The Rev. Otis Hackett served as the first rector of the church from 1850 to 1853.
 The first frame church for the parish was built under his direction in 1851.
 The property, on which the present church also stands, was a gift from Josiah Spalding of St. Louis.
 Services were held in parishioners' homes until it was completed.

 St. John's was one of five founding parishes that established the Diocese of Iowa in 1853.
 It also established five Episcopalian missions in and around Keokuk.
 That number includes St. Barnabas in Montrose and St. Mary the Virgin in Keokuk.
 The latter was the first black Episcopal Church established in Iowa.
 None of the missions exist today.

 During the Civil War several St. John parishioners left to serve in the Union Army.
 Included in their number were Generals Samuel Ryan Curtis, who was serving as a congressman at the time, Hugh Thompson Reid, James C. Parrott, and William W. Belknap, who was later Secretary of War under President Ulysses S. Grant.
 Other parishioners included Colonels William H. Worthington and John A. McDowell.
 "No other city in Iowa furnished as many high ranking officers as did Keokuk, and no other church could boast as many regimental commanders and generals from (its) membership."

-The present church building was designed by Boston architects Daniel Appleton and H.M.
-Stephenson.
+The present church building was designed by Boston architects Appleton & Stephenson.
 It was built by F. W. Menke of Quincy, Illinois.
 The Rev. Robert C. McIlwain was rector at the time.
 Work was begun on the structure on June 5, 1884, and the first services were held in the church on February 12, 1888.
-The church was consecrated on January 4, 1891 by Bishop William Stevens Perry.
+The church was consecrated on January 4, 1891, by Bishop William Stevens Perry.
 The parish hall was constructed in 1895.
 It was designed by the same architects and built by the same contractor as the church.
 It contains space for parish offices, education, and social uses.
 The rectory, located next to the church, was completed in 1913.
 It was completed by the Rev. John C. Sage, who would become the bishop of the Diocese of Western Kansas.